 October 11, 2013 The U.S. Navy announced today that the christening of the Pre-Commissioning Unit (PCU) Zumwalt originally scheduled for Oct.
 19 has been cancelled and postponed until a future date.

-October 28, DDG 1000 was launched for the first time from a floating dry-dock and moved to a pierside location at Bath Iron Works shipyard.
+October 28, DDG 1000 was launched for the first time from a floating dry-dock and moored at Pier 4 on Bath Iron Works shipyard.